About This Blog

 About Mark

-Mark is routinely quoted and interviewed by top tier media (TV, radio, print and online) and speaks at leading music events such as Midem, Popkom, Canadian Music Week, London Calling, In The City.
+Mark is routinely quoted and interviewed by top tier media (TV, radio, print and online) and speaks at leading music events such as Midem, SXSW, Eurosonic and Canadian Musc Week.

 In addition to following the music industry professionally, Mark lives and breathes music.
 He is a classically trained musician and is in the third generation of guitar players in his family (currently working on gently prodding his children to becoming the fourth) and his grandparents and father have all been music teachers and have all played in bands.
 Mark also has a small, fully digital, recording studio which he uses to make lots of not so subtle bleeps, beats and squeeks.
 ‘Back in the day’ he had a three single record deal and had his music played on BBC Radio 1.

-To contact me please email musicindustryblog AT gmail DOT COM
+To contact me please email mark AT midiaresearch DOT COM

 Here are some of my recent press quotes (for more click here)